Virginia’s diverse economy and strong business climate provide a strategic advantage for Irish companies entering or expanding in the U.S. market.

-Virginia ranks 6th in tech employment, according to CompTIA Cyberstates 2018, and is the location of one of the largest data center markets in the U.S.
+Virginia ranks 6th in tech employment, according to CompTIA Cyberstates 2018, and is the location of the largest data center market in the U.S.

 Virginia’s biggest strength lies in the quality and productivity of its workforce.
 Virginia is a right-to-work state and, at 5.9%, has the ninth-lowest unionization rate in the country.
 Virginia is known for its world-class higher education system that provides a strong pipeline of new graduates from local and regional universities.
 The Virginia Community College System, comprising 23 community colleges, provides occupational and technical training programs, many of which are designed specifically to meet the needs of nearby industries.

 Virginia is also a great place to live.
 Virginia’s diversity can be seen in its variety of landscapes, from Atlantic Coast beaches to the Blue Ridge Mountains.
 Virginia is home to a moderate four-season climate and provides a wealth of options for your employees to enjoy.